Ultimate guide to tulips in Belgium [with Maps and Videos]

 It was particularly difficult for us to find these fields because, as stated above, they are not a tourist attraction and we were unable to obtain precise information on their location.
 Indeed, they are private fields and therefore we cannot reveal their exact location, but we can assure you that they are located between Meerdonk and Kieldrecht, two villages in the province of East Flanders close to the Dutch border.
 One thing to bear in mind is that growers often have to change fields from one year to the next, as the plant is very delicate.
 The important thing to retain is that fields will always be found in the area, in particular the region has the ideal characteristics for the cultivation of tulips.

 To visit these fields we took bus number 31 of the Flemish public transport company De Lijn from the city of Sint-Niklaas, although the ideal way is to get here by car in order to be able to explore the area at your leisure, as the distances between the fields can be enormous.
 Below is a widget where you will find the widest variety of rental cars at the best price.
-It is also worth mentioning that if you are visiting Antwerp or Ghent, these countryside destinations are an ideal outdoor excursion, only 25 and 50 km away respectively by car.
+It is also worth mentioning that if you are visiting Brussels, Ghent or Antwerp, these countryside destinations are an ideal outdoor excursion, only 80, 50 and 25 km away respectively by car.

 In addition to the tulip fields, Belgium has had a large tulip exhibition since 2004.
 It takes place in April in the gardens of Groot-Bijgaarden Castle, which is only 10 minutes by train from Brussels North station.
 Spread over 14 hectares, the exhibition has more than a million different bulbs, including tulips, daffodils and hyacinths.
 A must-see if you are in Belgium during the month of April.
 For more information we recommend you to visit the official website of the event by clicking here.